dotnetmentor/dotnetmentor-website/README.md

-# Setup for running on yout local computer #
+# Setup for running on your local computer #
 Check that you have Ruby verison 2.0 or bigger

     ruby --version